Marcelo Bielsa news: Leeds agree head coach contract extension despite Serie A & La Liga links | Goal.com

 Bielsa had said after the defeat to Derby that he would be willing to listen to the club's proposal, despite remaining coy on his future in the last weeks of the season.

-The highly rated coach, who has been described by some as a mentor to Mauricio Pochettino and Pep Guardiola, cut a devastated figure after his team give up a 1-0 first-leg advantage with a 4-2 home defeat on May 15.
+The highly-rated coach, who has been described by some as a mentor to Mauricio Pochettino and Pep Guardiola, cut a devastated figure after his team give up a 1-0 first-leg advantage over Derby with a 4-2 home defeat on May 15.